joeyxyxu/Classification/README.md

 # Classification
-Use classifier to predict the label of the future label of the credit fraud dataset
+Use logistic regression to predict the label of the future label of the credit fraud dataset